 Meet Dean.
 He came to the clinic suffering from debilitating shoulder and elbow pain.
 It stopped him from drumming and playing football.
 The discomfort also affected Dean at work, and he struggled to perform any activities for a prolonged period of time.
 After the treatment, he was able to return to playing the drums and football.

 History of the treatment

 The history of Prolotherapy dates back to ancient times, with the Egyptians using it to treat crippled animals.
 It was performed using a hot iron cautery.

-Prolotherapy was first used in humans in 400 BC, when Hippocrates developed a way to repair a dislocated shoulder by using a hot poker in the armpit.
+Prolotherapy was first used in humans in 400 BC, when Hippocrates developed a way to repair a dislocated shoulder by using a hot poker as an irritant in the armpit.

 Fast-forward to 1835.
-Dr. Alfred Velpeu was known as the father of Prolotherapy, and started using iodine injections to heal his patients.
+Dr. Alfred Velpeu was known as the father of Prolotherapy treatment, and started using iodine injections to heal his patients.
 Later on that century, Dr Rene Lerich started piloting the first research into the treatment on ligaments and painful areas.

 From the 1940’s onwards, practitioners such as Dr Earl Gedney and Dr George Hackett revolutionised the treatment into what it is today.
 Dr Hackett was a trauma surgeon based in Ohio.
-He began studying the effects of dextrose injections on increasing the thickness of ligaments in order to provide pain relief.
+He began studying the effects of dextrose injections as an irritant to help increase the thickness of ligaments in order to provide pain relief.